multiplex55/Multi_Manager/README.md

   - Optional auto-save to persist changes automatically.
 - **Desktop Management**:
   - Save and restore window layouts across all virtual desktops from the **File -> Desktop Management** menu.
+  - Move all windows back to their original monitors with the **Move All to Origin** function.
 - **Visual Feedback**:
   - Color-coded HWND validity indicators for associated windows.
   - Popup dialogs for feedback (e.g., workspace saved successfully).